chain4travel/camino-builder/setup/README.md

 ## 🛅 Setting Up .env File

-In the repository you cloned create a file with a name .env
+In the subdire you are working with create a file with a name .env.
+The one you may see in root directory is just an example for format, information  stored in there can not be accessed by subdirectories!

 .env file should look like this: